syrianarchive/sudanesearchive-http/README.md

-# Sudanses Archive website
+# Sudanese Archive website

-The website for sudansesarchive.org
+The website for sudanesearchive.org

-This site uses the [mnemonic-archive-http](https://github.com/sudansesarchive/mnemonic-archive-http) module which is a static website using metalsmith.
+This site uses the [mnemonic-archive-http](https://github.com/sudanesearchive/mnemonic-archive-http) module which is a static website using metalsmith.
 It generates static html pages, that pull in a react application for the dynamic elements.
 The react application calls the api for the database and statistics.

 ## Dependencies